cdoremus/dotsub-fileupload-frontend-react/README.md

 See the dotsub-fileupload-frontend project for details on the application structure and requirements implementation.

-## Bugs and Improvements
+## Improvements
-There are bugs and improvements that need to be done in this project:
+There are improvements that need to be done in this project:
-* The FileDataList component does not render when the page is first displayed.
-* Submitting the metadata form does not re-render the FileDataList component.
 * The FileDataList component needs to be moved into the App component container
 * Unit and end-to-end tests need to be implemented
 * No About page is shown or navigation demonstrated